awsdocs/aws-personal-health-dashboard/doc_source/getting-started-phd.md

 ## Alerts for AWS Health Events<a name="alert-bell"></a>

-The Personal Health Dashboard includes a bell icon in the console navigation bar with an Alerts drop\-down menu which can display the number of recent AWS Health events that appear on the dashboard in each category\.
+The Personal Health Dashboard includes a bell icon in the console navigation bar with an Alerts drop\-down menu, which can display the number of recent AWS Health events that appear on the dashboard in each category\.
 This bell icon appears on several AWS consoles, including Amazon EC2, Amazon RDS, IAM, and AWS Trusted Advisor\.
 You can use this feature to see at a glance whether your account is affected by any recent events, and you can choose one of the menu items to go directly to the Personal Health Dashboard for more information\.